n8willis/git-with-type-design/chapter-1-git/git-basics.md

-# Git and why you should care
+# Git and why it can make a difference in type projects

 Git is usually described as a version-control system (VCS).
 The idea of VCSes goes back decades in programming, and it focuses attention on